maet3608/config-dict/README.md

 # Configuration dictionary

 A dictionary class to hold configuration data.
-Operates the same way as a plain Python dictionary but allows to access data via dot notation instead of brackets with key values.
+Operates the same way as a plain Python dictionary but allows accessing data via dot notation instead of brackets with key values.

 ## Example